 *** The Master of Science program in Biomedical Engineering is currently under development and not accepting applications at this time.***

-We are accepting applications for PhD students until April 30, 2020, with a preferred deadline of January 30, 2020.
+We are accepting applications for PhD students to matriculate in Fall 2022.
+The application deadline is January 31, 2022.
 Applications and instructions can be found here and here.
 We are continuing to waive the requirement for GRE scores this year due to COVID-19.

 In the Biomedical Engineering graduate program, you’ll advance healthcare using the latest experimental and computational techniques at the intersection of biology, medicine, and engineering.
 You can focus on topics in biomaterials, tissue engineering, orthopedics, medical devices, molecular therapies, bioinstrumentation, cardiovascular, biosensors, ergonomics/human factors engineering, or chart your own path in an area of mutual interest with one of the renowned faculty.